From £59,9906

 Slide into the driver’s seat and the sense that this is more coupé than SUV is only emphasised.
 Sure, you sit higher than in ‘classic’ saloons or coupés, but not by much.

 It's also a bit dark.
-Who’d have thought that’d happen, with no rear windscreen?
+Who’d have thought that’d happen with no rear windscreen?
 The standard glass roof stretched back over rear passengers’ heads helps to alleviate this, but there’s still a weird sense of looming claustrophobia.

 The hatchback boot has a very healthy 526 litres of space, including 31 litres under the floor, so there’s some useful SUV-ness for you right there.
 A 15-litre frunk adds further useful cable storage, too.
-Overall, when it comes to space, the 4 really is pretty impressive – whichever of its many potential identities and rivals you choose to measure it against.

 ENGINES & PERFORMANCE